Global Hepatocellular Carcinoma HCC Treatment Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In April 2024, Geneos Therapeutics released positive findings from its Phase I/II GT-30 clinical trial of GNOS-PV02, a personalized neoantigen vaccine combined with pembrolizumab for advanced hepatocellular carcinoma.
-Approximately one-third of patients showed tumor shrinkage, with three achieving complete response after 21.5 months.
+In April 2024, Geneos Therapeutics announced encouraging results from its Phase I/II GT-30 clinical trial evaluating GNOS-PV02, a personalized neoantigen vaccine combined with pembrolizumab, for the treatment of advanced hepatocellular carcinoma.
+The study revealed that approximately 33% of participants experienced tumor reduction, with three patients achieving a complete response sustained for an average of 21.5 months.
+These findings highlight the potential of precision immunotherapy to deliver meaningful outcomes in difficult-to-treat liver cancers.

 -